paulmachau/Agent-Incentive-Structure-Project/README.md

 ![Screenshot 2024-08-10 8 24 09 PM](https://github.com/user-attachments/assets/f35bdc94-febd-4ba2-9838-f62b112a3648)

-- **Observation:** The distribution shows that while a significant number of agents complete fewer tasks, a smaller group consistently performs at a higher level.
-This distribution informed the creation of tier-based incentives.
+- **Observation:** The histogram shows the distribution that the agents have a significant divide between low and high performers, with few tasks performed in the middle range
+-
 ### **Average Compensation Across Scenarios**

 We evaluated three scenarios to determine the impact of the incentive structure on average compensation per task: